 Although they were broadly optimistic for the future of financial services, they also highlighted a number of challenges the industry must address.
 In some cases they acknowledged that their own time influencing technology, regulation and innovation was coming to an end – and wondered excitedly about how people with a new outlook might steer their industry.

-On the 31st January 2019, in a converted East London warehouse, the 30 Voices: The Next Generation initiative handed the microphone over to more than 200 of the brightest thinkers, the next generation of FS talent.
-The proposed solutions to the challenges presented to that have since been scrutinised by an expert panel of judges from leading organisations, including Bloomberg, UK Finance and Microsoft.
+On the 31st January 2019, in a converted East London warehouse, the 30 Voices: The Next Generation initiative handed the microphone over to more than 200 of the brightest thinkers, the next generation of financial services talent.
+The proposed solutions to the challenges were scrutinised by an expert panel of judges from leading organisations, including Bloomberg, UK Finance and Microsoft.

-The challenges sit across 3 areas where change and new ideas are most needed
+The original challenges posed sat across three areas where change and new ideas are most needed:

 People are living longer and saving less.
 Even the state pension is starting to look unaffordable by 2030.
 In addition, many people start work today carrying huge student debts, even before they think about long-term saving.